-- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with the regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
+- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
 The audit disclosed no instances of noncompliance which were material to the financial statements. - 4.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 5.
-An unmodified report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
-The audit disclosed no audit findings which are required to be reported under the Uniform Guidance, 2 CFR 200.516(a). - 7.
-Programs determined to be major were the COVID-19 Education Stabilization Fund-ESSER Programs (84.425U), which were not clustered in determination. - 8.
+An unmodified opinion report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
+The audit disclosed no audit findings which are required to be reported under Uniform Guidance, 2 CFR 200.51(a). - 7.
+Programs determined to be major are the IDEA-B Special Education Programs (84.027, 84.173), which were clustered in determination, and the Child Nutrition Programs (10.553, 10.555, 10.559), which were clustered in determination. - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
-The district was determined not to be a low-risk auditee.
+The District was determined not to be a low-risk auditee.

-Section 2 - Findings Relating to the Financial Statements Required to be Reported in Accordance with GAGAS:
+Section 2 - Findings relating to the financial statements required to be reported in accordance with GAGAS: